From quick train journeys out of town to exhilarating trips to the countryside, here are a few inspiring ideas for your next day trip from Liverpool:

-Getting there – It’s just over 30-minutes by direct train to Manchester Victoria on the TransPennine Express.
+Getting there: It’s just over 30 minutes by direct train to Manchester Victoria on the TransPennine Express.

 4. Liverpool to Southport Pleasureland

-Getting there – A direct train from Liverpool to Birkdale takes 40-minutes.
+Getting there: A direct train from Liverpool to Birkdale takes 40 minutes.

 5. Liverpool to Gretna Green

 Go abroad for the day with a trip to Gretna Green in Dumfries and Galloway, Scotland.
 Famous for its quick and easy weddings since 1754, many come here to tie-the-knot, as well as blessings and informal ceremonies.
 But if romance isn’t in the air, there’s still plenty to discover.
-Check out the historic Blacksmiths shop, built in 1713 in the heart to the village, or take a leisurely walk through the village to enjoy some local Scottish produce to bring back home – this includes kitsch novelty gifts at the ‘Wee Big Shop’.
+Check out the historic Blacksmiths shop, built in 1713 in the heart of the village, or take a leisurely walk through the village to enjoy some local Scottish produce to bring back home – this includes kitsch novelty gifts at the ‘Wee Big Shop’.
 Finally, a day trip from Liverpool to Gretna Green should include a visit to The Devil’s Porridge Museum, for a fascinating look back at wartime living.

-Getting there – Board the train to Preston and change here for Carlisle, upon arrival change again for your final destination – Gretna Green.
+Getting there: Board the train to Preston and change here for Carlisle, upon arrival change again for your final destination – Gretna Green.
 A typical journey will take 2h 40m.